wmo-im/wis2box/docs/source/reference/monitoring/index.rst

    For more information see the `list of supported MinIO metrics <https://github.com/minio/minio/blob/master/docs/metrics/prometheus/list.md>`_

 The default retention period for Prometheus metrics is 10 days.
-This value can be modified in the Prometheus configuration at ``prometheus/prometheus.yml``.
+This value can be modified in the Prometheus startup flag ``--storage.tsdb.retention.time`` in ``docker-compose.monitoring.yml``.

 Loki logging
 ------------